 Brianna Wu is a Boston-based video game developer who you might have heard of.
-She was one of a handful of women in the games industry, alongside fellow game-maker Zoë Quinn and journalist Leigh Alexander, who became targets for online abuse around the time of G*m*rg*t*, aka That Unfortunate Event That's Well And Truly Dead Now (but let's not say its name, just in case).
+She was one of a handful of women in the games industry, alongside fellow game-maker Zoë Quinn and journalist Leigh Alexander (both of whom have written for VICE), who became targets for online abuse around the time of G*m*rg*t*, aka That Unfortunate Event That's Well And Truly Dead Now (but let's not say its name, just in case).

 Alas, there's still a hangover lingering from that whole You-Know-What that went down in the second half of 2014, and Wu gets more than her share of shit from strangers on the internet.
 You know the kind: strangers who love nothing more than to attempt to dent her confidence by either calling Revolution 60 a load of sweaty balls, or tweeting something way more personal in her direction.
 Usually, the right thing to do is just block these idiots and get on with your life.
-But earlier on today, February 12th, Wu decided to school one particular troll, with both barrels.
+But on the morning of February 12, Wu decided to school one particular troll with both barrels.

 On Motherboard: Video Game Piracy Group 3DM Is Going on Hiatus